 - Reduction of profits.

 - Reduction in the growth rate of profits.

 Every person on this globe carries a certain form of risk.
 Everyone wants to get insured.
 Then why not the insurance company want to get protected?
-Reinsurance works on the said principle.
+It works on the said principle.
 However, one should note that reinsurance accelerates the risk-taking capacity of the insurance company.

 This is a guide to Reinsurance.
-Here we discuss the introduction and how does reinsurance work? along with advantages and disadvantages.
+Here we discuss the introduction and how does reinsurance work?
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –